 The CRC consists of 16 members, two of which are high school students and two of which shall be differently-abled or physically challenged.
 No more that 5 of the 14 members shall be of any one racial/ethnic background.

-If you are interested in serving on the CRC, please complete a Board and Commission Membership application.
-Applications can be found on the City of Hickory web page or by contacting us via e-mail or telephone.
+If you are interested in serving on the CRC, please complete a Board and Commission Membership Application.
 All appointments are made by the Hickory City Council.

 CRC meets on the second Monday of each month at 5:30 p.m.
 All meetings are held at Hickory Police Headquarters unless otherwise noted.